UK Prime Minister Rishi Sunak rocked by resignation of top ally Raab over bullying allegations - Local News 8

 He added that the inquiry into the allegation “dismissed all but two of the claims leveled against me” and “concluded I has not once, in four and a half years, sworn or shouted at anyone, let alone thrown anything or otherwise physically intimidated anyone, nor intentionally sought to belittle anyone.”

+The report, published in full after Raab’s resignation on Friday, concluded that “he acted in a way which was intimidating, in the sense of unreasonably and persistently aggressive conduct in the context of a work meeting.
+It also involved an abuse or misuse of power in a way that undermines or humiliates.”

+It went on to say that Raab’s “conduct was experienced as undermining or humiliating by the affected individual, which was inevitable.
+It is to be inferred that [Raab] was aware that this would be the effect of his conduct; at the very least, he should have been aware.”

-He also said he believed the report sets a “dangerous precedent in setting the threshold for bullying so low.
+Raab also said he believed the report sets a “dangerous precedent in setting the threshold for bullying so low” and said its findings were “flawed.”

 Raab held several high-profile posts since joining the government as a junior minister in 2015.
 Besides serving as deputy prime minister, he was also the justice secretary and Lord Chancellor in Prime Minister Rishi Sunak’s government.